samwrigley/continuous-integration/README.md

     /etc/ansible/provision-server.sh
 ```

-When prompted, enter `yes` to create the server.

 Once the script has finished running, your Continuous Integration server is up and running at the IP address listed at the end of the `create-server.sh` script output 🚀:

 ```sh